Assumptions

 2021 NDC

 As Saudi Arabia has not communicated the business as usual (BAU) scenario for its NDC target, we quantified the target based on a business-as-usual scenario developed by the King Abdullah Petroleum Studies and Research Center (KAPSARC).
 The lower end of the NDC range reflects the KAPSARC BAU scenario, excluding land use, land use change and forestry (LULUCF).
 For the upper end of the range, we have assumed that LULUCF measures would contribute 200 MtCO2e of the total 278 MtCO2e emissions reductions in the NDC.
-This number is based on the announcements made at the Saudi Green Initiative Forum in 2021 (Kingdom of Saudi Arabia, 2021d).
-In 2012, the latest year for which national data is available, the land use and forestry sink stood at just 9 MtCO2e, with forests covering a mere 0.5% of Saudi Arabia’s total land area in 2020.
+This figure is based on announcements made at the Saudi Green Initiative Forum in 2021 (Kingdom of Saudi Arabia, 2021a).
+In 2012, the latest year for which national data is available, the land use and forestry sink stood at just 9 MtCO2e, with forests covering a mere 0.5% of Saudi Arabia’s total land area in 2021.

 The Global Warming Potential (GWP) values used for the NDC have not been communicated.
-We have assumed these to be expressed in either AR4 or SAR and have included both calculations in our range.
+We have assumed these to be expressed in either AR5 or SAR and have included both calculations in our range.

 Current policy projections